eellams/RR2/README.md

 RR2
 ===

-A remake of the 1999 LEGO Rock Raiders PC game.
+My homage to the 1999 PC game Lego Rock Raiders.

-This is mainly an exercise to learn about embedding python, and SDL - hope it's some use to somebody :)
+Mainly a personal exercise in learning SDL.
+Hope it is of some use to somebody :)